Washington Boating Laws and Regulations

 - Your vessel has an engine that is under 15 hp.

 - You were born prior to January 1, 1955.

 - You hold a valid U.S. Coast Guard Marine Operator’s License.

 Washington Boater Education Law contains the following age-specific restrictions:

-- Persons under 12 years of age may not operate a power-driven vessel with an engine that is 15 horsepower or more.
+- Persons under 12 years of age may not operate a power-driven vessel with an engine that is 15 hp or more.

-- Persons 12 years of age or older may operate a power-driven vessel with an engine that is 15 horsepower or more if they have a Boater Education Card (see below).
+- Persons 12 years of age or older may operate a power-driven vessel with an engine that is 15 hp or more if they have a Washington Boater Education Card.

-- Persons 14 years of age or older may operate a personal watercraft (PWC) if they have a Boater Education Card (see below).
+- Persons 14 years of age or older may operate a PWC if they have a Washington Boater Education Card.

 - It is illegal to lease, hire, or rent a PWC to anyone under 16 years of age.

 Washington law enforcement officers patrol the waterways to make your boating experience safe and pleasant.
 Cooperate with them by following the laws and guidelines.